sibgit/sibgit.github.io/exercises_optional_submodules.md

 ### A) Clone the projects - including their submodule

-1. Change into the `exercise_6` directory - it should be empty.
+1. Change into the `exercise_submodules` directory - it should be empty.
 2. Clone the repositories for the 2 web pages (links above).
 These repositories contain submodules, so **make sure to also download the submodule content**.
 3. Display the two web-pages `references.html` and `useful-tools.html` in your